Key Takeaways:

 Common Birds Found Around Commercial Facilities

-While many bird species are known to nest around food processing, food service, and other commercial facilities, three main varieties responsible for most infestations:
+While many bird species are known to nest around food processing, food service, and other commercial facilities, three main varieties are responsible for most infestations:

 The most common pest birds are: